microsoft/api-guidelines/graph/PatternDescriptionTemplate.md

 Solution
 --------

-*Describe how to implement the solution to solve the problem*
+*Describe how to implement the solution to solve the problem.*
+*Describe related patterns.*
 * *

 Issues and Considerations